 And there you have it.
 What started as a list of more than 30 things to stop doing has been distilled down to the 13 that have had the most significant impact on my life.
 Don’t let the fact that there are 13 overwhelm you.
 I’ve been working on this list for a decade and have a lot more work to do.
 Give yourself permission to start small.
 Pick one thing and start today.

 Which of these 13 lessons has helped you create positive change in your life?
 What tips could help others incorporate the lesson into their lives?
-Share in the comments or come start a conversation in my free private Facebook community.
+Share in the comments or come say “hi” on Facebook.